ros2/rmw_zenoh/zenoh_cpp_vendor/zenoh_cpp_q_declaration.md

 ### Vulnerability Disclosure Policy [7.i]

-TODO(zettascale): Vulnerability Disclosure Policy
-The `zenoh-c` library does not have a Vulnerability Disclosure Policy.
-But for ROS 2's purposes, see the policy defined in the Quality Declaration of the `zenoh_cpp_vendor` package.
+All Zenoh projects conform to the Vulnerability Disclosure Policy in REP-2006.
+The Eclipse Project Handbook states the project's [vulnerability disclosure policy](https://www.eclipse.org/projects/handbook/#vulnerability-disclosure) in detail.